What42Pizza/LooF/Documentation/Language Basics.md

 boolean (or bool)

-table (with both an array part and a HashMap part)
+table (with both an array part and a hashmap part)

 <br>
 <br>